 Joseph C. Muscari.
 Mr. Muscari has been a Director of EnerSys since June 2008.
 Mr. Muscari resumed the position of Chairman and Chief Executive Officer of Minerals Technologies, Inc. ("MTI"), a developer, producer and marketer of specialty mineral, mineral-based and synthetic mineral products and supporting systems and services, which is listed on The New York Stock Exchange, in February 2014.
 Prior thereto, from March 2013 to February 2014, Mr. Muscari served as Executive Chairman of MTI, and from March 2007 to March 2013 as Chairman and Chief Executive Officer of MTI.
 He has been a Director of MTI since February 2005.
 For the prior 37 years, Mr. Muscari was employed at Alcoa Inc., where he held a number of executive positions.
 He served as Executive Vice President and Chief Financial Officer from January 2006 to January 2007.
 Mr. Muscari previously served as Executive Vice President-Alcoa and Group President, Rigid Packaging, Foil and Asia group, since October 2004.
-He had been an Executive Vice President of Alcoa since 2002, having responsibility for Alcoa's businesses in Asia and Latin America.
-Mr. Muscari also serves as Non-Executive Chairman of the Board of Directors of Dana Holding Corporation, a driveline supplier which is listed on the New York Stock Exchange.
+He had been an Executive Chairman of the Board of Directors of Dana Holding Corporation, a driveline supplier which is listed on the New York Stock Exchange.
 He received his Bachelor of Science degree in industrial engineering from the New Jersey Institute of Technology and his Masters in Business Administration from the University of Pittsburgh.
 He also holds an honorary Doctor of Law degree from Salem-Teikyo University.
 Mr. Muscari is also a former member of the Board of Directors of Aluminum Corporation of China.